What Are The Best Alternatives To Equity Release in 2024?

 This practical move can offer several benefits:

-- It allows you to take advantage of a better interest rate if the mortgage market has shifted favourably.
+• It lets you to take advantage of a better interest rate if the mortgage market has shifted favourably.

-- If your home’s value has increased since your original purchase, you can release some of the additional equity.
+• If your home’s value has increased since your original purchase, you can release equity.

 Furthermore, remortgaging offers flexibility.
 If your income rises or you get a lump sum, some remortgage deals let you pay off more of your mortgage earlier.
-This allows you to become mortgage-free sooner.
+This lets you to become mortgage-free sooner.

 But, remember that once a fixed-rate deal ends, you may shift to a higher standard variable rate (SVR).